 Dallas’s Climate and How Heat Affects Your Dog’s Nutritional Needs

+The heat your Dallas dog deals with from May through September changes how you feed them.
 When it’s over 100°F, dogs eat less and drink more.
+That’s normal.
 Add water to kibble or mix in wet food to boost hydration.
 This is critical for brachycephalic breeds like Frenchies, Bulldogs, and Pugs, plus thick-coated breeds like Huskies and Goldens.
-A pump of fish oil on top of dinner goes a long way through summer.
+Fish oil with omega-3s helps with the skin and coat stress hot weather brings on.
+A pump on top of dinner goes a long way through summer.

 Frequently Asked Questions